XxlolouraliexX/MovieStarPlanet-Client/README.md

 # MovieStarPlanet-Client
 Client for MovieStarPlanet created by DarkkEXPLOIT

-Run the .exe, if you do not have access please join the server below: https://discord.gg/X4H7byu (or click the discord icon within the tool.
+Run the .exe, if you do not have access please join the server: https://discord.gg/X4H7byu (or click the discord icon within the tool.

 After youve joined the discord, go to the #activation channel and type >activate <AUTHCODE> (Replacing <AUTHCODE> with the code displayed in the tool).